emqx/emqx-docs/en_US/messaging/mqtt-exclusive-subscription.md

 ::: tip Prerequisites

-- Basic publishing and subscribing operations using [MQTTX CLI](./publish-and-subscribe.md)
+- Basic publishing and subscribing operations using [MQTTX CLI](./publish-and-subscribe.md#mqttx-cli)
 - Exclusive subscription is enabled.

 :::

-1. Use the following command to make an exclusive subscribscription.
+1. Use the following command to make an exclusive subscription.

    ```bash
    mqttx sub -t "$exclusive/t/1"